halftheory/InfiniteLivez-Video-Performer/instructions.md

   - Q: Resize screen to LCD size?
 A: no.
 - Reboot: `sudo reboot`

-## 5. Application operation
+## 5. Application Operation
-- Recommendation: if possible force connected displays to use 720p as the raspberrypi can have problems with high resolutions.
+- Recommendation: If possible force connected displays to use 720p as the raspberrypi can have problems with high resolutions.
 - Start: `vp` or `123`(LCDHat)
 - Quit: `Esc` or `q` or hold together `123`(LCDHat)
 - Shutdown: `sudo halt` or `321`(LCDHat)

-## 6. Application update
+## 6. Application Update
 ```
 cd ~/InfiniteLivez-Video-Performer
 ./update.sh